curityio/username-password-authenticator/doc/create-account.md

 ![Initial Screen](images/create-account/initial.png)

 In the event of invalid input being provided, a suitable error message is displayed.\
-The user's form input is maintained, with the exception of the password and terms:
+The user's form input is maintained, except for the password and terms:

 ![Invalid Input](images/create-account/invalid-input.png)